anderson-truong/CS31-Project-2-Automated-Testing/README.md

 If you end up with no calculation errors, this section WILL NOT print out anything (on the non-verbose script).

-> NOTE: If you see all these three of these errors, your error is most likely with the grammar of your prompt text.
-If you see two, it is most likely the output line text.
+> NOTE: If you see all 3 of these errors, your error is most likely with the grammar of your prompt text.
+If you see 2, it is most likely the output line text.

 # Included Test Cases:
 The script iterates over some valid/invalid state names, months, days, and years, and then runs the compiled project .cpp file with those inputs.